top of page

 The tree-lined outfield wall and San Gabriel Mountains in the distance provide a truly perfect baseball setting.
 LoanMart Field is located in the Rancho Cucamonga Adult Sports Park and is surrounded by recreational baseball/softball diamonds.
 If any of the fields are empty, visiting fans can easily find some space to play a game or simply toss a baseball back and forth.

-Also in the concourse, fans will find the day’s starting lineups and current California League standings.
-Along the left field concourse is the All-Star Walk of Fame.
-This display dates back to the team’s infancy in 1993 and pays tribute to every notable Padre, Angel and Dodger that ever donned a Quakes uniform either as a step to the bigs or a stop on a rehab assignment.
-The list along the walk that includes among others Clayton Kershaw, Wally Joyner and recent Hall of Fame inductee Vladimir Guerrero is both plentiful and impressive.
+This display dates back to the team’s infancy in 1993 and pays tribute to every notable Padre, Angel, and, Dodger that ever donned a Quakes uniform either as a step to the bigs or a stop on a rehab assignment.
+The list along the Walk that includes among others Clayton Kershaw, Wally Joyner, and recent Hall of Fame inductee Vladimir Guerrero is both plentiful and impressive.

 Final Thoughts

-2022 marks the 30th anniversary of Single A ball in Rancho.
-Many a future Big Leaguer has passed through the foothills of the Inland Empire.
+Since 1992 many a future Big Leaguer has passed through the foothills of the Inland Empire.

-Rancho Cucamonga will continue to be the Single A West Coast affiliate for the Dodgers for the foreseeable future.
+Rancho Cucamonga will continue to be the Single-A West Coast affiliate for the Dodgers for the foreseeable future.

 The Quakes continue to be a leader in the California League circuit.
 Being located an hour from Downtown Los Angeles and its affiliation with the Dodgers benefits the Quakes greatly as evidenced by all the blue and white in the stands.